How to use Log4j SDK v2

 }

-5. If a timeout occurs during the thrift bulk transmission
+5. What to do if a timeout occurs during Thrift bulk transfer

 [NELO2] sendMessage (1426319665440) sendBulk failed..
 Error occur : java.net.SocketTimeoutException: Read timed out

-In this case, you need to increase the timeout and lower the bulkSize to reduce the data to be included in one packet from the xml appender settings.
+In this case, increase the timeout in the XML appender settings and decrease the bulkSize to reduce the amount of data included in a single packet.

-SDK currently offers the bulk transmission mode by default, and the default bulkSize is 1000.
+The provided SDK uses bulk transfer mode by default, and the default value of bulkSize is 1000.

-As one Effective Log Search & Analytics log contains several fields, such as projectName, it occupies about 1kb of the memory even though a log body is very short.
+As each Effective Log Search & Analytics log includes multiple fields such as projectName, it occupies about 1 KB of memory even when the log body is very short.

-When you run Java process, you can specify the maximum heap with the -Xmx option.
-Please consider the additional memory usage mentioned above.
+When starting a Java process, you can specify the maximum heap size using the -Xmx option.
+At this point, consider additional memory usage described above.